-Although we are a small town school our students are able to access a broad range of programs.
-95% of our parents feel their children demonstrate the knowledge, skills, and attitudes necessary for lifelong learning.
-96% of our students are motivated to do their best at school.
-We work hard to offer a broad range of classes.
+Although we are a small town school our students are able to access a broad range of programs and our teaching is rigorous and relevant.
+97% of our parents feel their children demonstrate the knowledge, skills, and attitudes necessary for lifelong learning.
+94% of our students are motivated to do their best at school.
 Our music and athletic programs are strong and growing.
 In addition to these, we are able to offer options in multimedia, sewing, woodworking, advanced technology, music and food studies.
-We've also had several students participating in dual credit programming.
+We've also had several students participating in dual credit programming, green certificate, and work experience.

 Our school culture is built on respecting diversity.
 We have an abundance of cultural perspectives and guard our caring and safe learning environment.
-97.2% of our families agree that Lomond Community School is a safe and encouraging place for their children to be.
-Our students say, "School is good and I see how much the teachers care."
+95% of our families agree that Lomond Community School is a safe and encouraging place for their children to be.
+Our students say, "The STAFF actually care about us.
+I have heard about schools where the teachers don't care if the students pass or do good, but that is not the case in our school.
+The teachers help us if we are struggling."